nonoesp/GettingArchitectureDoneKit/README.md

 The new structure of **GADKit** contains separated files for each utility and workflow - rather than having a single Grasshopper file with all the clusters.
 This way, the library is more transparent, and easier to explore, use, and maintain.

-*All utilities and workflows in bold are already existing.*
+*All utilities and workflows in bold exist.*

 ### Utilities